SivaPrasath26/aws-data-pipelines/docs/hands-on/Crawlers.md

 ## 3 Choose data store: S3, and select your bucket path.
 ![alt text](image-15.png)

-## 4 et IAM role: Use existing or create a new one with Glue access.
+## 4 Set IAM role: Use existing or create a new one with Glue access.

 * Choose:
 "Create new IAM role" → then select "Glue" as the service that can assume the role.